r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      We can obfuscate syscall's by simple split them into local variables and concaternate them
+      We can obfuscate the syscall's by simple split them into local variables and concaternate them using 'tick' + 'splatting' obfuscation methods inside variable declarations.

 <br />